 Each time the two pins are touched with a conductive object, such as a hex wrench, the LED will briefly flash green or red to indicate the status of the programming mode.
 If it flashes green, programming mode is allowed.
 By default the tournament lock is disabled, allowing the user to change settings.

-While the marker is turned off, press and hold Button 2 and turn the marker on.
+While the marker is turned off, pull and hold the trigger and turn the marker on.
 This will initiate the programming mode, showing solid green.

 Pulling and releasing the trigger quickly will toggle between the different programming modes: